moll-dev/339-Final-Project/README.md

 contain a pre-build client which will be able to program the simulator over `localhost`.

 ## Documentation
-Documentation for our project can be found underneath the `doc` folder
+Documentation for our project can be found underneath the `Documentation` folder